Updated: Jun 1

 Based on their morphology, some scientists have even wondered whether megamouth sharks bother to swim at all when they are foraging!
 Megamouths have a stark, white strip around their lips and scientists have wondered whether this coloration might attract prey to swim directly into their mouths.
-This would allow the shark to remain still, whilst their food comes to them!
-It was even once hypothesised (but not yet proven) that their mouth might glow in the dark (known as "bioluminescence"), for the same purpose (Nakaya et al, 2008, Kempster & Collin, 2011, Duchatelet et al 2020).
+They even hypothesised that it might be "bioluminescent" - glowing in the dark. to actually lure plankton directly into their mouths.
+This has, however, been disproven.
+To learn more you can check out Killer Lipstick (Nakaya et al, 2008; Kempster & Colin, 2011; Duchatelet et al 2020).

-A mouth which is brightly coloured and/or luminescent would certainly be advantageous to the megamouth, as unlike other planktivorous sharks, they live in quite deep, dark waters, up to 1000 metres down.
+A mouth which is brightly coloured would certainly be advantageous to the megamouth, as unlike other planktivorous sharks, they live in quite deep, dark waters, up to 1000 metres down.
 Whale and basking sharks feed in relatively shallow waters, where sunlight penetrating from above and "upwellings" coming from below make the water extremely "productive"; with high concentrations of plankton and other life.
-Deep water, with very limited light, is relatively "unproductive" in comparison (Nakaya et al, 2008, Duchatelet et al 2020).
+Deep water on the other hand, with very limited light, is relatively "unproductive" in comparison (Nakaya et al, 2008; Duchatelet et al 2020).

 Scientists studying their feeding habits in California, USA discovered that megamouths do not spend all of their time in these deep waters!
 They learned that megamouths undertake a "diel vertical migration", where they move up and down through the water column to spend time at varying depths on a daily schedule.
 During the night, the megamouths hung out between 12 - 25 metres, whereas they descended to 120 - 166 metres during the day.
 They suggested that megamouths probably move through different depths in this way in order to follow their microscopic prey (krill called Euphausia pacifica) which migrate up and down with the changing light levels.
 The sharks could be sensing the shifting light levels and using this as a "visual cue" to move to a different depth (Nelson et al, 1997).